Tehnix/master-thesis/Chapter/Purely_functional_programming.md

 ### Language Extensions

-The GHC compiler is very often a target for research, and as such gets a lot of experimental of new features implemented in the language as language extensions.
+The GHC compiler is very often a target for research, and as such gets a lot of experimental new features implemented in the language as language extensions.
 These are either enabled using pragmas, or by adding a flag in the project settings.
-Take for example a common extension `OverloadedStrings`, which provide a way for string literals to be parametrically polymorphic, by allowing anything that implements `IsString` to be a string literal, as shown in [@lst:primer_overloadedstrings].
+Take for example a common extension `OverloadedStrings`, which provides a way for string literals to be parametrically polymorphic, by allowing anything that implements `IsString` to be a string literal, as shown in [@lst:primer_overloadedstrings].

 ```{#lst:primer_overloadedstrings .haskell}